Hirakawa, Aomori: Climate

 The city has a cold humid continental climate (Köppen Dfa) characterized by warm short summers and long cold winters with heavy snowfall.
-The average annual temperature in Hirasawa is 8.8 °C. The average annual rainfall is 1413 mm with September as the wettest month.
+The average annual temperature in Hirakawa is 8.8 °C. The average annual rainfall is 1413 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 22.5 °C, and lowest in January, at around -3.8 °C.

 History

 The area around Hirakawa was part of the Hirosaki Domain of the Tsugaru clan during the Edo period.
 After the Meiji Restoration, with the establishment of the modern municipalities system on April 1, 1889, it became part of Minamitsugaru District, Aomori.
 The village of Onoe was raised to town status on April 1, 1937.
 The city of Hirakawa was established on January 1, 2006, from the merger of the towns of Hiraka and Onoe, and the village of Ikarigaseki.

 Demographics

 Per Japanese census data, the population of Hirakawa has decreased steadily over the past 60 years.